usachin555/Fashion-blog/README.md

 # Fashion-blog
-A basic retro fashion-blog layout built using html, css
+A retro fashion-blog layout built using html, css, and bootstrap.